agentcontest/massim_2018/docs/scenario.md

 ### Initial percept

 This percept contains information that does not change during the whole simulation.
 As mentioned in the protocol description, everything is contained in a `simulation` element.
+A more or less complete example can be found [here](resources/example-simStart.xml).

 Example: